garrettMarsh1/SolarSystem/README.md

 # SolarSystem

 Hello!
 This is still a work in prorgess.
-I plan to add realistic orbits, to-scale planets and planetary distsance.
+I plan to add realistic orbits with to-scale planets and planetary distsance.
+Upon bringing everything to scale, each celestial object will present their information to the user upon click.